He Shoots, He Scores: Incarnations

-A new generation of the original series started to air in 2001 with a new breed of players (and presence of the original characters) and aired on TQS.
-Since 2004, three more series have been aired on TVA and a fourth is currently under production also to be aired on TVA.
+A new season of the original series aired in 2001 featuring a new generation of players (and the presence of the original characters) and aired on TQS.
+Starting in 2004, five more seasons aired on TVA.

 Lance et Compte: La Nouvelle Génération focuses on a new star named Danny Bouchard.
 Pierre Lambert is now retired and the agent of Bouchard.
 Le National de Québec have been playing very poorly for years now and if the team continues losing they might yet again be threatened to move out of the city.
 With the help of the new coaches, Le National have to find a way to win and fast.

 La Reconquête focuses on the love life of Danny Bouchard and Marc Gagnon.
 Bouchard is rapidly turned into a man he is not by his new mistress Valérie Nantel and could result in a dramatic ending.
 Marc Gagnon also has to find a way to deal with his emotions as he still has feelings for his ex, Suzie Lambert.

 In Lance et Compte: La Revanche, Pierre Lambert's son, Guy, is called up by Le National de Québec in the middle of the season.
 In his first game, he injures and kills a player from the Montreal Canadiens with a body check into the boards.
-The series primarily focuses on his trial and his love life but also on the revenge of Annie Girard, Danny Bouchard's widow, towards his mistress Valerie Nantel.
+The season primarily focuses on his trial and his love life but also on the revenge of Annie Girard, Danny Bouchard's widow, towards his mistress Valerie Nantel.
 The theme of steroids in sports has also been included in this installment.

 Le Grand Duel, the show's seventh season aired on TVA in Fall 2009, it focuses on the rivalry between Montreal and Quebec City it also includes Suzie Lambert's battle with breast cancer.
 The theme of child sexual abuse in minor hockey is also included in the series.

-A movie called Lance et Compe: Le Film ("Lance et Compte: The Movie") hit the theaters on November 26, 2010.
+A movie called Lance et Compte: Le Film ("Lance et Compte: The Movie") hit the theaters on November 26, 2010.
 It focused on the crash of the team bus between Roberval and Quebec City.
 At least half the team and coaches died from the crash.

 The 8th season titled Lance et Compte: La Déchirure is a direct follow up to the movie.

 The 9th and final season titled Lance et Compte: La Finale, starring Jason Roy Léveillée and Sarah Dagenais-Hakim as part of a new generation, was broadcast in 2015.